 Domestic wood burning stoves

 About half of Exeter is covered by Smoke Control Areas (shown in blue on this map).
 Within these areas it is an offence to emit smoke from a chimney (this does not include bonfires).
-However a small amount of smoke is accepted when the fire is first lit.
-There are stoves which have been tested and approved for use in a Smoke Control Area.
+There are stoves which have been tested and approved for use in a Smoke Control Area as well as authorised smokeless fuels.
+Use of these is required within a Smoke Control Area but the operator must also ensure that the fire burns without emitting smoke.
+A small amount of smoke may occur still occur for example when the fire is first lit.
+In this situation, an investigating officer would make a determination whether such an emission necessitated further action.

 Domestic stoves are very unlikely to need prior approval from Environmental Health (although you may need planning consent or building regulations).
 Only if the stove will burn over 45.4 kg/hr, or burn any waste might you need environmental approval.
-Please call Environmental Health on 01392 265147 for further advice if you think this might apply.
+Please contact us online (selecting Environmental Health) for further advice if you think this might apply.

 We recommend that you follow the advice below to minimise emissions that may cause nuisance to your neighbours, and contribute to harmful air pollution: